makersacademy/bowling-challenge/README.md

 * Third unit test: game now needs concept of 'frames'.
   * TDD creation of frame class.
   * Use a spy - assume the same frame instance is added into the `game.frames` property 10 times. (would it be a clone or would they be unique frames in the array? - not sure how to dependency inject a whole class.)
+* continued with unit tests and took heavy inspiration from last week's challenge.
+Made a few improvements such as naming, corrected logic for "truth sequences".
+* ran out of time for refactoring/SRP-ing.
+* It works but could be better if I had more time/more practise with JavaScript.

 ### How to use